cablehead/levee/docs/subcommands.md

                              # listed]
 ```

 This part is optional.
-It's can be handy to have a place to drop adhoc binaries
+It can be handy to have a place to drop adhoc binaries
 so you can run them.

 ```bash